 NACAU INDIANS.
 The Nacau (Nacao, Nacoho, Nocao) Indians, a Caddoan tribe of the southwestern or Hasinai division, lived in eastern Texas during the late seventeenth and early eighteenth centuries.
 Herbert E. Bolton's analysis of Spanish documents led him to place the Nacau Indians in the area of present northeastern Nacogdoches County, but J. R. Swanton's map of Caddoan tribes places them farther to the northeast, apparently in the area where the present counties of Nacogdoches, Rusk, and Shelby join.
 In 1716 the Nuestra Señora de Guadalupe de los Nacogdoches Mission was established for the Nacogdoche and Nacau tribes.
 After this date little is heard of the Nacaus, who were probably absorbed by the Nacogdoches.
 On the basis of sound correspondences in the names, J. R. Swanton has suggested that Hacanac, Lacane, Nacachau, Nacau, Nacaniche, Nacono, and Nakanawan Indians were probably fragments of the same Caddoan tribe.
 This cannot be verified by such documentary evidence as is now available.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NACAU INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn08.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NACAU INDIANS," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/bmn08.